unfoldtoolbox/Unfold.jl/docs/src/lm_tutorial.md

 First we have to install some packages. in julia you would do this either by putting a "]" in the REPL ("julia-commandline").
 This should result in
-`(unfold) pkg> ` - but if you see `(@v1.6) pkg> `  instead, you still have to activate your environment (using `cd("/path/to/your/project")` and `]activate .` or `]activate /path/to/your/project/`)
+`(Unfold) pkg> ` - but if you see `(@v1.6) pkg> `  instead, you still have to activate your environment (using `cd("/path/to/your/project")` and `]activate .` or `]activate /path/to/your/project/`)

-Note that you should have done this already to install unfold in the first place. have a look at the Readme.md - there we use the Pkg.add("") syntax, which is equivalent to the `]` package manager.
+Note that you should have done this already to install Unfold in the first place. have a look at the Readme.md - there we use the Pkg.add("") syntax, which is equivalent to the `]` package manager.
 Now we are ready to add packages:
 `add StatsModels,MixedModels,DataFrames,DSP.conv,Plots`

-Next we have to make sure to be in the `unfold/docs` folder, else the tutorial will not be able to find the data.
-Thus `cd("./docs")` in case you cd'ed already to the unfold project.
+Next we have to make sure to be in the `Unfold/docs` folder, else the tutorial will not be able to find the data.
+Thus `cd("./docs")` in case you cd'ed already to the Unfold project.

 ```@example Main

 using StatsModels, MixedModels, DataFrames
 import DSP.conv
 import Plots
-using unfold
+using Unfold
 include("../../test/test_utilities.jl"); # to load the simulated data
 ```